How to create a successful newsletter marketing strategy

-- Increase your readership, you should have current news and relevant topics on current affairs available.
+- increase your readership, you should have current news and relevant information about current affairs available.

-The “above the fold” principle applies to newsletters as well as websites.
-Many will know this principle from the classic newspaper adage.
-All important information should be above the fold (i.e. the page break) so that the reader sees it straightaway.
-When it comes to the internet, the principle refers to the limited browser window (600 pixels).
+The ‘above the fold’ principle applies to newsletters as well as websites.
+Many know this principle from the classic newspaper adage.
+All important information should be above the fold (i.e., the page break) so that the reader sees it straight away.
+When it comes to the internet, the principle refers to the limited browser window.
 All the important content, key statements and offers in a newsletter should be in this visible area.
 Most importantly, the call to action, which encourages the reader to click on more, should be visible without the need to scroll down.

 Call to action

-The aforementioned CTA (call to action) is especially valuable when it comes to designing a newsletter and can be considered to be the centrepiece of the e-mail.
-It is only when the CTA speaks to the customer that they will continue to click.
-The design should look different, the button or writing often stands out from the rest, and the text should be short and concise.
+The CTA (call to action) is especially valuable when it comes to designing a newsletter and can be thought of as the centerpiece of the newsletter.
+The CTA has to speak to the customer so they feel compelled to click on it.
+The design should look different, with the button or writing often being different from the rest of the content.
+The text should also be short and to the point.
 Since you only have a few words or a sentence, you need to cut to the chase and give the customer a good reason to click.

 Use visual stimuli

-The design (the choice of colours and contrasts) also belongs to the success factors of the CTA as well as content, structure and positioning can also make a difference as to whether the CTA is successful.
+The design (the choice of colours and contrasts) as well as content, structure and positioning can also make a difference as to whether the CTA is successful.
 Click elements, CTAs and special offers can be made to stand out by using different colours.
 You can emphasise different areas to direct the reader’s attention to them, but it is best to concentrate on just one or two highlights.
 If you use images and graphics, don’t forget to include the alt texts.
 These are shown as alternatives in case the graphics cannot be shown correctly.
-If you are advertising a big discount sale in your graphic, you should also have this written in the alt text.
+If you are advertising a big discount sale in an image, you should also have this written in the alt text.
 You can learn how to create custom newsletter templates in our Digital Guide.

-The date and time of dispatch should conform to the respective target group.
-B2B customers can be best reached between the current business hours of 9 a.m. and 6 p.m.
+The date and time of dispatch should reflect the respective target group.
+B2B customers are best reached between 9 a.m. and 6 p.m.
 Private users should be written to in the evening or on the weekend.
 Find out how to find the best time to send newsletters in our Digital Guide.

 Correct sender and subject

 The subject and sender are the first things that the recipient sees.
-If these look dubious, your mail will quickly find itself in the junk folder.
-The sender’s address should therefore be descriptive and clear, which can be achieved by having the company’s name included.
+If these look dubious, your mail will quickly find itself in the trash bin.
+The sender’s address should therefore be descriptive and clear.
+You can do this by including the company’s name in the sender’s address.
 The subject line should also be clear.
-Catchy wording will encourage the recipient to open the email whereas empty phrases and lots of punctuation will put them off.
-With only 40-50 characters you have to be clear about the promotions and links.
+Catchy wording will encourage the recipient to open the mail whereas empty phrases and lots of punctuation will put them off.
+With only 40-50 characters, you have to be clear about the promotions and links.
 In another article, we go over how to formulate the perfect subject line for a newsletter.